 Welcome!
-Security Ledger is an independent security news website that explores the intersection of cyber security with business, commerce, politics and everyday life.
+The Security Ledger is an independent security news website that explores the intersection of cyber security with business, commerce, politics and everyday life.
 Security Ledger provides well-reported and context-rich news and opinion about computer security topics that matter in our IP-enabled homes, workplaces and daily lives.

-Sponsoring Security Ledger
+How Security Ledger makes Money

 Since it was founded in 2012, Security Ledger has been a for-profit, independent information security news website.
 This means that we publish factual, unbiased news free of influence by any company or interest.

 Like other for-profit publications, we are supported by our sponsors.
 That means providing services to them in a variety of forms, from content on our website to special reports and collaborative works, to podcasts and webcasts to advertisements that may appear alongside story content or in newsletters or social media posts.

 What form do these sponsorships take?
 This section of our web site will explain how and where you might encounter sponsor content on our site.

 The most noticeable sponsor content on our web site comes in the form of display advertisements and other sponsor branding.
 These might take the form of banner or sidebar ads that appear alongside or above individual articles or on The Security Ledger homepage.
 You might also encounter pop-up or inline text-based advertisements and solicitations that link to sponsor content on Security Ledger or within Security Ledger articles.
 A list of our current sponsors appears on our homepage under the heading Thank our Sponsors.
 You can also review which companies are currently sponsoring Security Ledger on our Sponsors page.

 In addition to display and in-line advertisements, Security Ledger sponsors may contribute sponsored content such as opinion pieces (Op-Eds) and thought leadership articles as well as videos and blog posts.
 These are marked as as such (opinion, thought leadership, industry perspective).